 Driven by investor interest in this value proposition, ESG is in the early phase of accelerating growth.
 In fact, 60 new ESG-themed mutual funds and ETFs have launched since 2015.
 More importantly, Morningstar has recently released their Five Globe metric that gives each fund a Sustainability Rating that can easily be evaluated.

 The traditional dilemma is that socially conscious investing is a win-lose proposition – the environment and humanity win, while the individual investor loses by accepting sub-par performance.
 However, recent research has found this effect to be greatly exaggerated.
 Studies have conclusively demonstrated that the evaluation and selection of companies that have strong ESG scores are not necessarily or even likely to be characterized by lower financial performance.

-Researchers at the University of Oxford proved this thesis in a comprehensive study that combined the findings of 200 empirical ESG studies.
+Researchers at the University of Oxford proved this thesis in 2015 with their comprehensive study, From the Stockholder to the Stakeholder: How Sustainability Can Drive Financial Outperformance, which combined the findings of 200 empirical ESG studies.
 It concluded that companies with robust ESG practices demonstrated better operational performance over extended time periods.
 The research also showed that diligent ESG practices have a positive influence on investment performance.

-Additionally, a 2015 study by Hong Kong University of Science and Technology found that sustainability-themed investments perform just as well, if not better, than competing products without a sustainability element.
+Additionally, a 2015 study by Hong Kong University of Science and Technology, The Role of Governance relative to Environmental and Social Factors in Equity Returns, found that sustainability-themed investments perform just as well, if not better, than competing products without a sustainability element.

-These studies have demonstrated that companies with strong socially conscious and ESG-focused practices actually experience improvements in both risk mitigation and financial results.
-Companies committed to ESG are positioned to enhance, not hinder, their financial performance.
+These studies have demonstrated that companies with strong socially conscious and ESG-focused practices have actually experienced improvements in both risk mitigation and financial results.